Back Pain · Program · Freedom

 You sit for a living.
 Your back sends the invoice.

 Desk.
 Car.
 Couch.
-Eight to ten hours a day, most days, for years.
-You're 30-40, you used to be active, maybe seriously active and somewhere along the way your lower back started making decisions for you.
+Eight to ten hours a day, for years.
+You're 25-45, you used to be active.
+Somewhere along the way, your lower back started making decisions for you.

 The part nobody says out loud